 Option Description PU A DAC A power-up.
 When set, this bit places DAC A in normal operating mode.
 When cleared, this bit places DAC A in power-down mode (default).
-After setting this bit to power DAC A, a power-up time of 10 μs is required.
-During this power-up time the DAC register should not be loaded to the DAC output (see the Load DAC (LDAC) section).
-If the clamp enable bit of the control register is cleared, DAC A powers down automatically on detection of an overcurrent, and PU A is cleared to reflect this.
-PU_B DAC B power-up.
+After setting this bit to power DAC A, a power up time of 10 μs is required.
+During this power-up time, the DAC register should not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC A powers down automatically upon detection of an overcurrent, and PUA is cleared to reflect this.
+PUB DAC B power-up.
 When set, this bit places DAC B in normal operating mode.
 When cleared, this bit places DAC B in power-down mode (default).
-After setting this bit to power DAC B, a power-up time of 10 μ s is required.
-During this power-up time the DAC register should not be loaded to the DAC output (see the Load DAC (LDAC) section).
-If the clamp enable bit of the control register is cleared, DAC B powers down automatically on detection of an overcurrent, and PUB is cleared to reflect this.
-PU{REF} Reference power-up.
-When set, this bit places the internal reference in normal operating mode.
-When cleared, this bit places the internal reference in power-down mode (default).
+After setting this bit to power DAC B, a power up time of 10 μs is required.
+During this power-up time, the DAC register should not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC B powers down automatically upon detection of an overcurrent, and PU B is cleared to reflect this.
+PUc DAC C power-up.
+When set, this bit places DAC C in normal operating mode.
+When cleared, this bit places DAC C in power-down mode (default).
+After setting this bit to power DAC C, a power up time of 10 μs is required.
+During this power-up time, the DAC register should not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC C powers down automatically upon detection of an overcurrent, and PUc is cleared to reflect this.
+PU D DAC D power-up.
+When set, this bit places DAC D in normal operating mode.
+When cleared, this bit places DAC D in power-down mode (default).
+After setting this bit to power DAC D, a power up time of 10 μs is required.
+During this power-up time, the DAC register should not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC D powers down automatically upon detection of an overcurrent, and PU D is cleared to reflect this.
 TSD Thermal shutdown alert.
 Read-only bit.
-In the event of an overtemperature situation, both DACs are powered down and this bit is set.
-OC_A DAC A overcurrent alert.
+In the event of an overtemperature situation, the four DACs are powered down and this bit is set.
+OC A DAC A overcurrent alert.
 Read-only bit.
 In the event of an overcurrent situation on DAC A, this bit is set.
-OC_B DAC B overcurrent alert.
+OCB DAC B overcurrent alert.
 Read-only bit.
 In the event of an overcurrent situation on DAC B, this bit is set.

-DESIGN FEATURES
+OCc DAC C overcurrent alert.
+Read-only bit.
+In the event of an overcurrent situation on DAC C, this bit is set.
+OCD DAC D overcurrent alert.
+Read-only bit.
+In the event of an overcurrent situation on DAC D, this bit is set.

-ANALOG OUTPUT CONTROL
+FEATURES ANALOG OUTPUT CONTROL

 In many industrial process control applications, it is vital that the output voltage be controlled during power-up.
 When the supply voltages change during power-up, the V{OUT} pins are clamped to 0 V via a low impedance path (approximately 4 k Ω).
-To prevent the output amplifiers from being shorted to 0 V during this time, Transmission Gate G1 is also opened (see Figure 48).
+To prevent the output amplifiers from being shorted to 0 V during this time, Transmission Gate G1 is also opened (see Figure 42).
 These conditions are maintained until the power supplies have stabilized and a valid word is written to a DAC register.
 At this time, G2 opens and G1 closes.